insolar/docs/docs/source/test-swap.rst

    .. image:: imgs/mig-test/meta-balance.png
       :width: 700px

 #.
-Again, copy the INS token contract address -- click the copy icon |copy-icon| in the right corner of the following code block:
+Again, copy the INS token contract address—click the copy icon |copy-icon| in the right corner of the following code block:

    .. code-block::